 Achieving net zero will be one of the greatest challenges of the 21st century.
 Governments, businesses, investors, non-governmental organisations and consumers are increasingly recognising the need to act now to prevent the worst effects of climate change and limit global warming.

-Industry networks are important for bringing about change
+Industry networks are important to bring about change

-Realising Net Zero and tackling societal issues will be a complex journey that requires collaboration on an unprecedented scale.
-Leaders 2050 provides an opportunity to strengthen cross-sector relationships and bring together future leaders from diverse backgrounds to work towards a common goal.
+Realising Net Zero and tackling societal problems will be a complex journey that requires collaboration on an unprecedented scale.
+Leaders 2050 provides an opportunity to strengthen cross-sector relationships and bring together future leaders from diverse sectors to work towards a common goal.

 Past events

 What: A kick-off event to launch the German Leaders 2050 Community took place in cooperation with Wacker Chemie AG.
-The event served as a kick-off event to network young professionals and managers in the field of sustainability (ESG) and to engage them in dialogue.
+The event served as a kick-off event to network young professionals and managers in the field of sustainability (ESG) and to bring them into dialog.

 Why?
-The aim was to connect young professionals and executives to promote exchange on global ESG trends, supply chain laws and the role of young talent in sustainable business development.
+The aim was to connect young professionals and executives to foster exchange on global ESG trends, supply chain laws and the role of young talent in sustainable business development.

 Key Takeaways